grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 It did not take too long for Hemi to seal Shakes into the _Gnat_ and get it disconnected from the _Prospect_, though Hemi wanted some help coiling and stowing the heavy jumper wires that were no longer needed, and it took a while to find one of the deck crew to help him.

 Shakes steered the _Gnat_ further down the docking bay and got it mated up to slip fifteen.
 After popping the _Gnat_'s hatch at that slip, he started the process of negotiating with the dock workers for finishing the job of getting the batteries charged, and for refueling the fuel ballast tanks.
-Pretty soon, the _Gnat_ was gorging on its own set of umbilicals running down through its sail hatch and into its belly.
+Pretty soon, the _Gnat_ was gorging on its own set of supply lines running down through its sail hatch and into its belly.

 [//]: # (----- invisible character break)